Different types of syntactic agreement recruit the same units within large language models: Discussion

 \section{Discussion}

 We have shown that LLMs contain units that are consistently recruited for individual syntactic phenomena, and that different types of syntactic agreement draw on overlapping subsets of those units, indicating that agreement constitutes a meaningful category within LLMs (as independently demonstrated in English, Chinese, and Russian).
 These agreement-selective units also show non-trivial overlap across languages, pointing to a shared pool of units that support agreement-related computations.
-Moreover, the number of shared units increases with syntactic similarity: agreement-related units overlap more between English and Russian than between English and Chinese---a finding we extended in a broader analysis of 57 languages.
+Moreover, the number of shared units increases with syntactic similarity: agreement-related units overlap more between English and Russian than between English and Chinese (a finding we extended to 57 languages).

 These results have several implications.
-First, they rule out the possibility that LLMs contain generic syntax-processing units, i.e., units that support syntactic computations across diverse phenomena \citep[cf.][]{boguraev2025causal}.
+First, they argue against the idea that LLMs contain generic syntax-processing units, i.e., units that support syntactic computations across diverse phenomena \citep[cf.][]{boguraev2025causal}.
 Instead, distinct model units represent different aspects of grammatical knowledge, even for phenomena that have been previously grouped on theoretical grounds \citep{chomsky-1981}.
 However, a striking exception to these phenomenon-idiosyncratic units is agreement-related phenomena.
-In English, Russian, and Chinese, the most coherent categories—those with high within-category and low cross-category overlaps---are agreement categories.
+In English, Russian, and Chinese, the most coherent categories---those with high within-category and low cross-category overlaps---are agreement categories.
 Moreover, different agreement categories overlap with each other, suggesting a shared functional substrate for syntactic agreement in LLMs.
-Another important implication has to do with cross-linguistic unit overlap in multilingual models.
+Another implication has to do with cross-linguistic unit overlap in multilingual models.
 The fact that more syntactically similar languages exhibit greater overlap suggests that multilingual models organize syntactic representations in a way that reflects cross-linguistic similarity.
-Future studies may attempt to replicate this finding in humans by examining syntactic processing in bilingual and multilingual speakers to see whether syntactic processing is more similar between similar languages.